adamchang2000/cs189-project-t-arima/README.md

 # CS189 Project T Final: ARIMA
 By Team Fourier

+## Code Review Changes (12/10/20)
+- Updated Coding Assignment: `ARIMA_notebook.ipynb`
+	- More precise indication of where students should write their code:
+		- Starting code segments with `#YOUR CODE HERE` and ending with `#END YOUR CODE`
+	- Increased length with a new section on how to use least squares to fit ARIMA model parameters
+- Updated Learning Material: `ARIMA_Notes.pdf` and `ARIMA_Slides.pdf`
+	- Provided intuition for mathematical derivations
+	- Grounded mathematical concepts to ARIMA as a whole
+	- Extended explanation of seasonal ARIMA models
+- Updated Quiz: `ARIMA_Quiz.pdf`
+	- Added more mathematical-type questions, instead of just conceptual

 ## Contained in this repository are several files and directories:
 1. ``ARIMA_notebook.ipynb`` - Jupyter Notebook containing ARIMA coding assignment